tyh255/Armed-Conflict-and-Measles-Incidence/README.md

 **First-difference SEM.** This model operates on year-over-year changes in all variables and is clustered by country.
 It is reported in Supporting Table S10.

 **Extended lag models.** Models E and F include conflict exposure at lags 0 through 3 years.
 Wald tests assess joint significance of all lag terms simultaneously.
 These are reported in Supporting Table S11.

----

-## Correspondence

-For questions about the code or data, please contact:

-**Yesim Tozan, PhD**
-School of Global Public Health, New York University
-Email: tozan@nyu.edu

----

-## Citation

-If you use this code, please cite the original manuscript:

-> Headley TY, Tozan Y. The association of armed conflict with global measles cases: a structural equation modeling analysis of 193 countries from 2000 to 2023. *PLOS Medicine*.
-2026.

----